 In preparation for Practicum, students are required to observe at least 45 hours of group drama therapy facilitated by a drama therapist.
-The Pre-Practicum is a first-hand opportunity for students to observe and experience a drama therapist in action in the field without the responsibility of having to lead a group.
+The Pre-Practicum is a first-hand opportunity for students to observe and experience a drama therapist in action without the responsibility of having to lead a group.
 The Pre-Practicum also affords students the chance to familiarize themselves with clinical settings, populations, and techniques.
-The department has compiled a list of possible Pre-Practicum sites.
+The department has a list of possible Pre-Practicum sites.

 All Masters in Counseling Psychology students are required to participate in a one-day diversity training during their first year.
 This training usually takes place in the fall.
-The date will be sent to students as soon as it is confirmed so that they can reserve the time.

 The Second Year - Beginning Your Clinical Career